netglade/glade_forms/glade_forms/README.md

 }
 ```

-### GladeModel
+## GladeModel
 GladeModel is base class for Form's model which holds all inputs together.
-GladeModel has properties such as `isValid` or `isUnchanged` for all input's states sum up together.

-For updating concrete input, call `updateInput` or `stringFieldUpdateInput` methods to update its value.
+It is useful for cases where you want to sum up validations at once,
+like disabling save button until all inputs are valid.

-GladeModel is *ChangeNotifier* so all dependant widgets will be rebuilt.
+GladeModel is `ChangeNotifier` so all dependant widgets will be rebuilt.

+There are **several rules** how to define models

+- Each input has to be **mutable** and `late` field
+- Model has to override `initialize` method where each input field is created
+- In the end of `initialize` method, `super.initialize()` must be called to wire-up inputs with model.

+⚠️ Without wiring-up model, model will not be updated appropiately
+and properties such as `isValid` or `formattedErrors` will not work.

+For updating input call either `updateValueWithString(String?)` to update `T` value with string (will be converted if needed) or set `value` directly (via setter).

-### GladeFormBuilder and GladeFormProvider
+## GladeFormBuilder and GladeFormProvider
 `GladeModelProvider` is predefined widget to provide `GladeModel` to widget's subtreee.

 Similarly `GladeFormBuilder` allows to listen to model's changes and rebuilts its child.

-### 🔨 Debugging validators
+## 🔨 Debugging validators

 There are some getters and methods on GladeInput / GladeModel which can be used for debugging.